 Although PLUS Loans may appear to be part of the offered financial aid, they are not automatically paid to the student or institution.
 Parents need to request these loans.
 Your family may wish to compare the terms and benefits of a PLUS Loan with those offered by private lenders, like our College Family Loan.

-Parent PLUS loans first disbursed on or after July 1, 2022, have a fixed interest rate of 7.54%, but interest on federally held loans like the parent PLUS loan is temporarily waived due to the COVID-19 national health emergency.
+Parent PLUS loans first disbursed on or after July 1, 2023, have a fixed interest rate of 8.05%.
 Like other federal student loans, the interest rate for new PLUS loans changes annually on July 1.